akande56/campus-life/docs/docs/api/student.md

 ## 8. Get Session Experiences
 `Endpoint: api/v1/student/session/<int:session_id>/experiences/`
 Method: GET
-Description: Retrieve experiences for a specific session.
+Description: Retrieve the list of experiences for the current user in a specific session.
 Parameters:
 session_id (integer): ID of the session.
 Token Header Required: Yes